-The popular home design trend cluttering up Instagram these days calls for neutral colors, natural materials, and a casual spirit—all of which describes this striking house in the foothills of historic Lincoln Heights in Los Angeles.
-But that’s where the similarities end, because this singular project, by Patrick Bernatz Ward, is the antithesis of trendy, fast, disposable design.
+The home design trend cluttering up Instagram these days calls for neutral colors, natural materials, and a casual spirit—all of which describes this singular project in the foothills of historic Lincoln Heights in Los Angeles.
+But that’s where the similarities end, because this house, by Patrick Bernatz Ward, is the antithesis of trendy, fast, disposable design.

 Photography by John Daniel Powers, courtesy of Patrick Bernatz Ward.